-They allow us to reduce the amount of willpower and discipline required (making our actions even easier),
+- They allow us to reduce the amount of willpower and discipline required (making our actions even easier),

 - And they are a powerful way to put our values and our priorities into action.

 Furthermore, when we have to deal with a problem or an unforeseen circumstance that upsets our confidence, we all have a tendency to return to our survival behavior and habits.
 Anger, impatience, flight all bubble back to the surface.
 Under these conditions, positive rituals become even more important because they act as milestones that can keep us energized and focused.
 The greater the storm we must face, the more important the rituals become.

 The great strength of rituals lies in the fact that they conserve energy, in contrast to willpower and discipline, which require a conscious effort at every moment.
 The rituals help to give structure to our life.
 Consciously leading them allows us to take our lives in the direction we want.
-They create boundaries, which instead of locking us in allow us to restore our energy easily while preparing for the next challenge.
+They create boundaries, instead of locking us in allowing us to restore our energy easily while preparing for the next challenge.

 Establish new rituals